 By 1763, the Friis lineage died out on the male line.
 However, Sophie Magdalene von Gram, widow after Baron Jens Krag-Juel-Vind, turned over the estate to her son, who bore the same name as his father.
 He added Frijs to his name, thus re-establishing the connection to the Frijs lineage.

 When Christian Emil Krag-Juel-Vind-Frijs took over Frijsenborg in 1849, a glorious period of the manor began.
-In 1858, architect Ferdinand Meldahl planned alterations of the not very imposing baroc building, and a gorgeous new renaissance manor was completed in 1867.
+In 1858, architect Ferdinand Meldahl planned alterations of the not very imposing Baroque building, and a gorgeous new Renaissance manor was completed in 1867.
 (Source: kroneborg.dk/279/frijsenborg)

-In 1722, the estate on the island of Vorsø (see above) sold to Søren Laursen for 2495 rix-dollars.
+In 1722, the estate on the island of Vorsø, Horsens Fjord, was sold to Søren Laursen for 2495 rix-dollars.
 However, he died already the following year, and his widow Johanne Møller sold the estate in 1725 for 1990 rix-dollars to “the very noble gentleman, Baron Friderich Krag of Stensballegaard, governor and adviser of His Royal Majesty’s honourable government.”
-This was the signal to the end of the island as an independent estate.
+This event marked the end of the island as an independent estate.
 (Source: M.R.
 Mikkelsen 1961.
 Vorsø.
 Træk af øens historie og natur. Østjysk Hjemstavn 26: 95-108)

 In 1867, the estate Stensballegård – including Vorsø – was acquired by Count C.E.
 Krag-Juel-Vind-Frijs, who used it as a hunting ground, in which he and his retinue carried out parforce shootings on horse back, pursuing hares, foxes, and pheasants, which were released shortly before the shootings took place.

-In 1928, the island was taken over by the Herluf Winge Foundation, who protected the major part of the island.
-You may read more about this on the page Nature reserve Vorsø: Vorsø on my mind.
+In 1928, the island was taken over by the Herluf Winge Foundation, and the major part of the island was protected as a nature reserve, described in depth on the page Nature reserve Vorsø.

-In 1980, the only remaining evidence from the period, in which the island was owned by Manor Frijsenborg, was a weather vane on the roof of a large barn, depicting the so-called Frijsenborg Lion.
+In 1980, the only remaining evidence from the period, where Vorsø was owned by Manor Frijsenborg, was a weather vane on the roof of a large barn, depicting the so-called Frijsenborg Lion.
 (Photo copyright © by Kaj Halberg)

 A popular theme on weather vanes is sailboats.